 - Visit Kakheti wine region – with almost 3/4 of Georgia’s wine grapes being grown in the region, Kakheti is a must-do if you want to find out what makes the country’s wine so remarkable.
 Just a two-hour drive will have you in the heart of wine country where you can meet the winemakers and sample their wares.

 - Hit the ski field – one of the greatest advantages of visiting Tbilisi in winter is the ease at which you can access some of Georgia’s finest ski fields.
-A couple hour’s drive will see you in Gudauri where you can find world-class skiing at a fraction of the cost, and if you’re a beginner, you can take advantage of the English-language ski lessons too.
+A couple hour’s drive will see you in Gudauri where you can find world-class skiing in Georgia at a fraction of the cost, and if you’re a beginner, you can take advantage of the English-language ski lessons too.

-- Find a UNESCO site on your doorstep – One of the closest day trip destinations from Tbilisi, Mtskheta is also one of the oldest cities in the country.
+- Find a UNESCO site on your doorstep – One of the closest day trip destinations from Tbilisi, Mtskheta is also one of the oldest cities in Europe!
 Over 3,000 years old, it’s the perfect place to dig deeper into Georgia’s history and visit some of the most monumental landmarks in the country.

 - Tbilisi Sea/Chronicles of Georgia Monument day trip – with the actual (Black) sea being around a five-hour drive away, Tbilisi locals have adopted a nearby lake as their seaside destination of choice.
 Obviously, the so-called Tbilisi Sea is more of a summer day trip destination; so if you’re visiting in winter, take a peek at it before heading to the nearby Chronicles of Georgia Monument.
 It’s ginormous in stature and hugely impressive.
 Plus, it offers a great viewpoint of the city.